sea-of-stuff/sos/README.md

     |-- sos-web-archive     // Example of an application using the SOS
     |-- sos-experiments     // Code with configurations files for the experiments
     |-- experiments         // Scripts to analyse experiments results
+                            // + datasets and contexts used for the experiments
     |-- sos-instrument      // Instrumentation code.
 Useful to get results for the experiments.
     |-- scripts             // A bunch of useful scripts
     |-- README.md           // This README file